fledge-iot/fledge/docs/tuning_fledge.rst

 - **Purge Exclusion**: This is not a performance settings, but allows a number of assets to be exempted from the purge process.
 This value is a comma separated list of asset names that will be excluded from the purge operation.

+- **Vacuum Interval**: The interval between execution of vacuum operations on the database, expressed in hours.
+A vacuum operation is used to reclaim space occupied in the database by data that has been deleted.

 sqlitelb Configuration
 ######################